Categories

 How can I put it to you and not sound completely out of this world?

-Well, I felt that if she were to be my wife, she would become more than just a religious person, but a true child of God.
-I knew that if this girl was the girl that my God had in store for me, she would realize that I was the best person for her to marry and follow in this world, since few others would ever bring her closer to God than I, or love her more than I would!
+I knew that if this girl was the girl that God had prepared for me, she would realize that I was the best person for her to marry and follow in this world, simply because with me she would be brought closer to God, to Christ!

-So, armed with such convictions I found the courage to approach her:
+So, armed with such convictions I found the courage to approach her.

 Two days after her arrival, however, she left back for Manila!